greaty-bxl/oowyea-vuejs-wp-theme/README.md

 ## To do

 - [ ] use swipper slider for horizontal post list
-- [ ] on element in view jquery event
+- [ ] on element enter in or leave screen (on-enter-screen / on-leave-screen, jquery event)
 - [ ] elements fixed in section